-15.0 The school's use of images and videos
+15 The School's Use of Images and Videos

-- 15.1 The school abides by the Data Protection Act 1998 and understands that an image or video is considered personal data.
+- 15.1 The school abides by data protection legislation, namely, the General Data Protection Regulation 2016 (as amended, extended or re-enacted from time to time), and understands that an image or video is considered personal data.
 It seeks written consent from parents to publish images or videos for external publicity purposes, such as the website, and for internal purposes, such as a yearbook or on a parent portal.
-Parents and guardians may withdraw their permission at any time by informing the administration team in writing at a specific campus. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils, and when storing images within the school's network are requested to only use the student's first name.
+Parents and guardians may withdraw their permission at any time by informing the administration team in writing. - 15.2 Staff are not permitted to use their own devices or memory cards to record videos or photographs of pupils, and when storing images within the school's network are requested to only use the pupil's first name.

-16.0 The curriculum and tools for learning
+16 The Curriculum and Tools for Learning

-16.1 The school teaches our pupils how to use the internet safely and responsibly, for researching information, exploring concepts, deepening knowledge and understanding, and communicating effectively in order to further learning, through ICT and/or PSHEE lessons.
-The following concepts, skills and competencies are taught through the school in an age appropriate manner:

-- Digital citizenship; - Future work skills; - Internet literacy; - Making good judgments about websites and emails received; - Knowledge of risks such as viruses, and opening mail from a stranger; - Access to resources that outline how to be safe and responsible when using any online technologies; - Knowledge of copyright and plagiarism issues; - File-sharing and downloading illegal content; - Uploading information knowing what is safe to upload, and not to upload personal information; and - Where to go for advice and how to report abuse. - These skills are taught explicitly within the ICT curriculum but are likely to be covered in other subjects; pupils are taught skills to explore how online technologies can be used effectively, in a safe and responsible manner.
+- 16.1 The school teaches our pupils how to use the internet safely and responsibly, for researching information, exploring concepts, deepening knowledge and understanding, and communicating effectively in order to further learning, through ICT and/or PSHEE lessons.
+The following concepts, skills and competencies are taught through the school in an age appropriate manner: - Digital citizenship; - Future work skills; - Internet literacy; - Making good judgments about websites and emails received; - Knowledge of risks such as viruses, and opening mail from a stranger; - Access to resources that outline how to be safe and responsible when using any online technologies; - Knowledge of copyright and plagiarism issues; - File-sharing and downloading illegal content; - Uploading information knowing what is safe to upload, and not to upload personal information; and - Where to go for advice and how to report abuse. - 16.2 These skills are taught explicitly within the ICT curriculum but are likely to be covered in other subjects; pupils are taught skills to explore how online technologies can be used effectively, in a safe and responsible manner.
 Further details about the content of the curriculum related to ICT can be found in the ICT and PSHEE curriculum documentation.

-17.0 Monitoring
+17 Monitoring

 - 17.1 It is the responsibility of the school to ensure appropriate systems and technologies are in place to monitor and maintain the safeguarding and security of everyone using the school network.
 The school will monitor the use of online technologies and the use of the internet by pupils and staff.
-The Designated Safeguarding Leader will conduct regular audits with pupils to assess their knowledge and understanding of issues related to e-safety and act on any areas of vulnerability. - 17.2 To audit digital safety and the effectiveness of this policy, the following questions should be considered: - Has recording of e-safety incidents been effective are records kept? - Did the school feel able to respond effectively to any incidents? - Were incidents resolved to the best of the school's ability? - Do all pupils demonstrate an awareness of e-safety appropriate to their age? - Have complaints or concerns with the policy been recorded and addressed? - Have there been significant developments in technology that should be addressed either within the curriculum or as part of staff awareness training? - Is the policy clear to all staff and seen as appropriate and working? - Is the current wording fit for purpose and reflective of technology use in the school? - Do all members of the school community know how to report a problem? - Is e-safety observed in teaching and present in curriculum planning documents?
+The Designated Safeguarding Leader, will conduct regular audits with pupils to assess their knowledge and understanding of issues related to e-safety and act on any areas of vulnerability. - 17.2 To audit digital safety and the effectiveness of this policy, the following questions should be considered: - Has recording of e-safety incidents been effective are records kept? - Did the school feel able to respond effectively to any incidents? - Were incidents resolved to the best of the school's ability? - Do all pupils demonstrate an awareness of e-safety appropriate to their age? - Have complaints or concerns with the policy been recorded and addressed? - Have there been significant developments in technology that should be addressed either within the curriculum or as part of staff awareness training? - Is the policy clear to all staff and seen as appropriate and working? - Is the current wording fit for purpose and reflective of technology use in the school? - Do all members of the school community know how to report a problem? - Is e-safety observed in teaching and present in curriculum planning documents?